remihb/stk-code/NETWORKING.md

-    os TEXT NOT NULL, -- Operating system of the host connected_time TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP, -- Time when connected disconnected_time TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP, -- Time when disconnected (saved when disconnected) ping INTEGER UNSIGNED NOT NULL DEFAULT 0 -- Ping of the host ) WITHOUT ROWID;
+    os TEXT NOT NULL, -- Operating system of the host connected_time TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP, -- Time when connected disconnected_time TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP, -- Time when disconnected (saved when disconnected) ping INTEGER UNSIGNED NOT NULL DEFAULT 0, -- Ping of the host packet_loss INTEGER NOT NULL DEFAULT 0, -- Mean packet loss count from ENet (saved when disconnected) addon_karts_count INTEGER UNSIGNED NOT NULL DEFAULT 0, -- Number of addon karts of the host addon_tracks_count INTEGER UNSIGNED NOT NULL DEFAULT 0, -- Number of addon tracks of the host addon_arenas_count INTEGER UNSIGNED NOT NULL DEFAULT 0, -- Number of addon arenas of the host addon_soccers_count INTEGER UNSIGNED NOT NULL DEFAULT 0 -- Number of addon soccers of the host ) WITHOUT ROWID;
 ```